UVLabs/wordpress-plugin-boilerplate/readme.md

 - Replace 'root' in file name for activator and deactivator with a lowercase version of the plugin name example wcdpue, prefix etc
 - Replace 'Root' with a shortname for plugin example `Myplugin` etc (You need to run `composer dumpautoload` after making this change to refresh autoload file with correct details.)
 - Replace 'author_name' with plugin author_name name,
-- Replace 'author_url' with author_name website,
+- Replace 'author_url' with author website,
-- Replace 'author_email' with author_name email address
+- Replace 'author_email' with author email address